shakacode/react_on_rails_pro/docs/configuration.md

   # generate the JSON props, webpack and/or webpacker configuration files, and npm package lockfiles.
   config.dependency_globs = [ File.join(Rails.root, "app", "views", "**", "*.jbuilder") ]

+  # Array of globs to exclude from config.dependency_globs for ReactOnRailsPro cache key hashing
+  config.excluded_dependency_globs = [ File.join(Rails.root, "app", "views", "**", "dont_hash_this.jbuilder") ]

+  # if configured, ReactOnRailsPro::AssetsPrecompile will call the build, fetch, & upload methods of remote_bundle_cache_adapter
+  # to cache webpack production bundles remotely
+  # To run ReactOnRailsPro::AssetsPrecompile, assign it to ReactonRails config.build_production_command
+  # See the example below for an example definition of the adapter module
+  #
+  # config.remote_bundle_cache_adapter = S3Adapter

   # ALL OPTIONS BELOW ONLY APPLY IF SERVER RENDERING